Coffeeri/malvm/documentation/detection_methods.md

 ## **Communication Channel Check**

-Maleware can test IN instruction, which is privileged (Ring 0).
+Malware can test IN instruction, which is privileged (Ring 0).
 If it is executed in Ring 3, it will throw usually an exception.
 However no exception will be thrown within a VM, instead will e connection be raised with the host and Magic Number "*VMxh*" is returned into *EBX* register.